brutus/wtforms-html5/README.md

 ### Install from source

 You can fetch the latest [sourceball][] from github and unpack it, or just clone this repository: `git clone git://github.com/brutus/wtforms-html5.git`.
-If you got the source, change into the directory and use `setup.py`:
+If you got the source, change into the directory and use _setup.py_:

 `python setup.py install`

 ### Install Requirements

-Since __WTForms HTML5__ only adds functionality to [WTForms][], you need to have [WTForms][] installed too.
+Since __WTForms HTML5__ only adds functionality to [WTForms][], you need to have it installed too.
 But if you use the installation methods described above, it should have been taken care of.